mdavids/rfc/content/draft-davids-forsalereg-15.md

 it may have been published in error, or withdrawn later for other reasons.

 This specification does not dictate the exact use of any content values in the "\_for-sale" TXT record.
-Parties **MAY** use it in their tools, perhaps even by defining specific requirements that the content value must meet.
+Parties may use it in their tools, perhaps even by defining specific requirements that the content value must meet.
 Content values can also be represented in a human-readable format for individuals to interpret.
 See the (#examples, use title) section for clarification.